 The Council acknowledges that even the most sophisticated systems for preventing anti-social behaviour are unlikely to completely eradicate incidents of this type.
-Therefore efforts will be made to put in place a strategy for addressing these activities when they do occur.
+Therefore efforts will be made to put in place a protocol for addressing these activities when they do occur.

-In devising such a strategy the Council will aim to strike a balance between dealing promptly with complaints regarding anti-social behaviour, on the one hand and ensuring that cases are investigated thoroughly and fairly, on the other.
+The Council will aim to strike a balance between dealing promptly with complaints regarding anti-social behaviour, on the one hand and ensuring that cases are investigated thoroughly and fairly, on the other.
 Account will be taken of the necessity for measures to protect the welfare and ensure adequate customer care for both the complainants and alleged perpetrators of anti-social behaviour.